 L.2 Certificate Provisioning procedures using SCEP

-The figure below shows a high level outline of the SCEP procedures.
+Figure L.1 shows a high level outline of the SCEP procedures.
 The figure identifies the following building blocks of a certificate automation service using SCEP [60], [61].

 Profile Provisioning is the primary and authoritative actor in any automation system.
 Provisioning informs the device's automation client, and the PKI service - the credential issuer, though the establishment of pre-authorized device credentials, that a number of unique devices will be calling home to request dedicated unique client certificate(s).

 The provisioning capability informs both the remote device and the PKI service over an authenticated and confidential channel of their unique Provisioning Profiles.
 The Provisioning Profiles can be revised at any time, allowing existing credentials to be forced changed if necessary.
-Typical provisioning protocols include TR-069, OMA-DM, etc.
+Typical provisioning protocols include BBF TR-069, OMA-DM, etc., see [i.25] and [i.26].

 The device automation client, or certificate application intelligence provides a state machine that uses the provisioning data, a.k.a Provisioning Profiles, to generate keys and request and replace certificates at pre-determined periods in time by making requests of a native SCEP client.
 Typically the intelligence is time driven, ensuring timely renewal of existing keys and certificates; however it can also be event driven by the receipt of revised Provisioning Profiles from the provisioning system.
 The SCEP client is a native application installed on systems, servers or devices, it communicates with a SCEP responders using a protocol defined in IETF Historic draft [60].
 The particular SCEP responder(s) are identified within the various Provisioning Profiles.